BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-01-31-gettingpregnant.md

 |You get to experience ~ the miracle of life ~|You will be *objectified*.
 In the eyes of many (doctors) you are not a person anymore but a *walking womb*.
 Everything everyone tells you to do is *for the baby*.
 It's super annoying!
 And your body is the worst of all of them!
 It's not working for *you* anymore, everything it does too is *for the baby* so it will steal all your calcium *for the baby*, it steals your oxygen *for the baby*, all your energy is gone, stolen *for the baby*.
 Pregnancy must be great if you're the baby!
 If not it's just highway robbery!
 Bring on the artificial wombs!|
 |You get *a baby*!|You have to look after *a baby*.|

 There are probably more things that I'm forgetting.
-I'll continue to update as needed until the little vampire is finally out of me.
+I'll continue to update as needed until the vampire baby is finally out of me.